Code-Institute-Submissions/bc-real-estate/README.md

 # BC Real Estate

-The BC Real Estate website is a landing page for an imaginary real estate company.
+The BC Real Estate website is a landing page for an imaginary real estate company based in British Columbia.
 The user can explore all the different sections of the landing page, and not only.
 The website is composed of three separate pages all displayed in the navigation bar of the landing page.
 Each page presents different features as well as different functionalities that will enhance the overall experience of the website.

 ![Responsive Mockup](docs/responsive_mockup.jpeg)
 ## Features

-In general terms, the features of this website serve two main purposes: to invite visitors to take a look around and to get inspired by some design choices.
+In general terms, the features of the website serve two main purposes: to invite visitors to take a look around and to get inspired by some houses displayed on the catalogue page.
+Another important goal for BC Real Estate is to attract potential customers and to invite them to book a viewing if desired.
 A more detailed explanation of the features is below.

 ### Existing Features